CameronB01/Hadoop/report.md

 ## Introduction

 In this study, we aim to explore the differences in the usage frequencies of feminine and masculine personal pronouns in a given corpus.
-Specifically, we seek to determine whether there is a statistically significant difference between the frequencies of these pronouns when used as subjects versus objects.
+Specifically, we will be looking at two Charles Dickens novels: A Tale of Two Cities and Great Expectations.
+We will determine whether there is a statistically significant difference between the frequencies of these pronouns when used as subjects versus objects.
 Additionally, we investigate whether the gender distribution of the authors within the corpus has a meaningful impact on these results.

 ## Methodology

 ### Dataset

-We use a corpus of news articles that contain metadata including the text of the article, the authors, and their genders.
-This dataset allows us to analyze the usage of personal pronouns in different contexts and correlate these findings with the gender of the authors.
+We used a small sample of novels from Charles and this will allow us to analyze the usage of personal pronouns in different contexts.

 ### Technologies

 To process and analyze the text data, we use the following tools and technologies:

 - **SparkNLP**: An open-source library that provides state-of-the-art natural language processing capabilities.
-- **Pandas**: A Python library used for data manipulation and analysis.
+- **Matplotlib**: A plotting library for creating visualizations in Python.
-- **Matplotlib**: A plotting library for creating static, animated, and interactive visualizations in Python.
+- **Scipy**: A popular statistical package in Python.

 ## Hypothesis